noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 circular hall.
 I spoke my thoughts after being surprised to see such a scene, but Alice had both of her hands full of food and she’s chewing some of it like a squirrel.
-By the way, you just bought those foods from the stall with my money.... so, what happened to that extra income of yours?
+By the way, you just bought those foods from the stall with my money... so, what happened to that extra income of yours?

 [Speaking of which, I don’t really know the rules.]